RafaelVidaurre/yakuza/Readme.md

 The main method receives the following arguments:

 **task** has the following methods:
-- `success(data)` which marks the task successfull and emits a success event with the data passed to it
+- `success(data)`: which marks the task successfull and emits a success event with the data passed to it
-- `fail(error, errorMessage)` which marks the task as failed, stops the current job and emits a fail event with the error object and error message passed
+- `fail(error, errorMessage)`: which marks the task as failed, stops the current job and emits a fail event with the error object and error message passed
+- `share(key, value [, options])`: Shares a value to tasks in the next execution block

 **params** passes whatever value was used from the builder's response to instance this task.
 For example, if the builder returned `[1, 2, 3]` then three tasks would be instanced with params being the values `1`, `2` and `3` (one for each)